sozip/sozip-spec/sozip_specification.md

 * ``uncompress_size``: Size in bytes of the uncompressed file (not the index, but the file subject to SOZip compression).
-This field is redundant with other information found in the local and central file headers of the compressed file, and is provides a reader a consistency check of the SOZip index with the compressed file. ``uncompress_size`` must be strictly greater than ``chunk_size``
+This field is redundant with other information found in the local and central directory file headers of the compressed file, and is provides a reader a consistency check of the SOZip index with the compressed file. ``uncompress_size`` must be strictly greater than ``chunk_size``

 * ``compress_size``: Size in bytes of the compressed file (not the index, but the file subject to SOZip compression).
-This field is redundant with other information found in the local and central file headers of the compressed file, and is here so that a reader can check the consistency of the SOZip index with the compressed file.
+This field is redundant with other information found in the local and central directory file headers of the compressed file, and is here so that a reader can check the consistency of the SOZip index with the compressed file.